xgao0412/the_data_incubator/README.md

 and predict.
 We can end up with 4 features and then put them into a linear regression model.

 ## Analyze wikipedia data using MRjob
 This project is using MRjob Python package to perform Mapreduce jobs on Wikipedia data.
-The data was stored in HDFS and parsed using lxml.etree.
+The data was scraped from website and parsed using lxml.etree.
 Then the top 100 most frequent words, link statistics, top linked by doublelinks are computed using MRjob.

+## Stack Overflow data analysis using Spark
+Stack Overflow is a collaboratively edited question-and-answer site focused on programming topics.
+It includes feedbacks metrics which allows us run analysis of user behavior.
+I used PySpark to perform data manipulation, analysis and machine learning on unstructured XML data.
+Spark is faster version of hadoop that runs on top of HDFS with the ability to cache.
+I clean the data and created RDD for posts, users, votes.
+Then the upvote percentage, answer percentage, post counts, quick answers, veteran users, brief users are computetd.
+I also use word2vec from sparkML to find the close synonyms of certain words.
+Finally I'd like to see the tags of a quesiton from its text.
+Technically this is a multi-label classification probelm.
+But to simplify I trained k binary classifiers using logistic regression where the labels indicate the presence or absence of that tag, then the top k most common tags are chosen for that question.